matrix-org/matrix-spec-proposals/proposals/2964-oauth2-profile.md

 ### Removal of endpoints

-Because responsibility for registration, authentication and off-boarding of users is moved to the OIDC provider, the following endpoints are no longer needed and would be removed as no longer within the scope of the Matrix spec:
+Because responsibility for registration, authentication and off-boarding of users is moved to the OIDC provider, the following Client-Server API endpoints are no longer within the scope of the Matrix spec and so should be removed:

 | Endpoint(s)                                                                                                                                                               | Notes                                                                                                                              |
 | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------- |